Natural Language Statistical Features of LSTM-generated Texts: Conclusions

 \section{Conclusions}

-Deep learning has recently brought a real revolution to the field of natural language generation.
 In this paper, we investigated at what degree texts generated by an LSTM network resemble texts generated by humans.
-To this aim, we presented an extensive experimental evaluation where we compared several characteristics of artificial and original texts, starting from statistical properties that natural language typically shows, such as the distribution of word frequencies and long-range correlations, up to higher-level analyses, such as the attribution of authorship.
-Our study shows that LSTM-generated texts share many characteristics with natural language.
-In particular, the experimental results highlight the fact that the temperature parameter has a crucial role in producing texts that resemble those created by humans, and that there exists an optimal range of values that induces the highest degree of similarity.
-Very interestingly, we also illustrated how a network trained on a single-author corpus can produce texts that are attributed to that author, according to authorship attribution algorithms.
+To this aim, we presented an extensive experimental evaluation where we compared several characteristics of artificial and original texts, starting from statistical properties typically shown by natural language, such as the distribution of word frequencies and long-range correlations, up to higher-level analyses, such as the attribution of authorship.
+Our study shows that LSTM-generated texts share key statistical features with natural language.
+In particular, the experimental results highlight the crucial role of the temperature parameter in producing texts that resemble those created by humans in their statistical structure, with an optimal range of temperatures, around $T=1$, that induce the highest degree of similarity.
+Interestingly, we also illustrated how a network trained on a single-author corpus can produce texts that are attributed to that author, according to authorship attribution algorithms.